New House Rules Panel Chair Promises Change

 New York's Democrat Louise Slaughter will take over the chairmanship of the House Rules Committee.
 And she told me some of the first things to change will be earmarks, some of them outages pork barrel projects like Alaska's bridge to nowhere and the $50 million dollar indoor rain forest in Iowa.

-Representative LOUISE SLAUGHTER (Democrat, New York): None of those will be funded until they're all gone over.
+LOUISE SLAUGHTER: None of those will be funded until they're all gone over.
 The fact is the Republicans passed no budget this year.
 Only two bills were signed - Homeland Security and Defense - so only the projects in Homeland Security and Defense are going to be funded.
 All the others are on hold till further notice.

 SEABROOK: How will your new rules change the earmarks process?